 Court Records are public records and available to anyone.
 These records include a court case file containing a docket and any documents and filings filed in the case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office in the county where the case was filed.

 Every state keeps a record of people’s criminal past.
 These databases are all linked and you can track criminal histories from other states.
 You are able to go to county courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and if it was in a completely different state, you may have to pay for a more intensive search.
+You must know which county the crime occurred in, and if it was in a completely different state, you may have to pay for a more intensive search.

 When you look up someone’s criminal record you are able to get a listing of all the arrests, charges, or convictions for any of the following crimes: